November 27th, 2024

 Qualitative risk assessment is useful when measurable data, such as financial records (e.g., revenue or cost breakdowns), is unavailable.
 It is also helpful when quick decisions need to be made or when the risks are hard to measure.
 This approach is a good option when precise numbers are difficult to obtain and when a simpler, faster assessment is needed.
 It is especially useful for assessing risks based on personal judgment, such as reputational damage from a security incident.

 For example, a small marketing agency is concerned about the risk of a security breach that could lead to the loss of sensitive client data.
 The team gathers to discuss this risk.
-The agency currently has no cybersecurity measures in place.
+The agency currently has no cyber security measures in place.
 Additionally, a breach has occurred 5 times in the past year.
 As a result, they rate the likelihood of a breach as “high.”
 The potential impact is also rated “high.”
 A breach could lead to the loss of client trust, legal consequences, and reputational damage.

 Qualitative risk assessment relies heavily on personal opinions, experiences, and judgment.
 This means that different individuals may assess the same risk in different ways based on their own perspectives or past experiences.
 For example, one team member might view a potential security breach as a high risk, while another might see it as a low risk, depending on their level of experience with similar incidents.